mentegago/CameraPlus/README.md

 		(The folder that contains Beat Saber.exe)
 	3b.
 Done!
 You've installed the CameraPlus Plugin.

-### Make sure to disable the base game's "Smooth Camera" If you wish to use CameraPlus
+### When using CameraPlus, "SmoothCamera" is disabled in the base game.
-The latest version will automatically force SmoothCamera to turn off.
-If you want to turn it on, please change the setting in UserData/CameraPlus.ini.
-(See RootConfig below).
+The latest version will automatically force SmoothCamera to be turned off, ignoring the game's settings.

 # Usage
 To edit the settings of any camera in real time, right click on the Beat Saber game window!
 A context menu will appear with options specific to the camera that you right clicked on!